brianmedel/GPCR-Expring-energetic-landscape/CS PREDICTOR/NonBiased_MD/2RH1_withSOD/README.md

 Input ready to run with GROMACS (2018.X 2019.X)

 **SIMULATION DETAILS**
-Equilibration

-Time: 11ns    Thermostat: berendsen
+Equilibrated during 11ns using the berendsen thermostat

-Production

-Time: Infinity
+Production time is set to infinity